ergo-services/ergo/docs/actors/supervisor.md

 - `Significant` flag is ignored
 - All terminations trigger restart

-For One For One and Simple One For One, `Significant` is always ignored.
+Only Simple One For One ignores `Significant` entirely - its children are anonymous instances of one spec, so there is no particular child whose ending means anything.
+One For One honours the flag exactly as the two rules above describe.

 Use significant children when a specific child's clean termination means "mission accomplished, shut down the subtree."
 Example: a batch processor that finishes its work and terminates normally should stop the entire supervision tree, not get restarted.